kubra90/chatGpt/README.md

 # Automated Text Labeling

 I have developed a product using the ChatGPT API.
-The purpose of this product is to generate a one word label that summarizes the content.
-This tool enables the uploading of a csv file containing an array of textual data.
-Once uploaded, it seamlessly generates one-word labels for all the text entries within the csv file, presenting the results in a convenient csv format.
-Built using Java, Spring, Javascript, HTML, CSS, RESTful API.
+The purpose of this product is to generate a response file based on the researcher's question for any research purpose.
+This tool allows users to upload a CSV file containing a collection of textual data.
+Once uploaded, it seamlessly generates labels for all the text entries within the CSV file and presents the results in a convenient CSV format.
+The product is built using Java, Spring, JavaScript, HTML, CSS, and a RESTful API.
+With this product, my aim is to simplify the text labeling process for researchers.